uptrace/bun-docs/docs/guide/soft-deletes.md

 ## Unique indexes

-Using soft deletes with unique indexes can cause conflicts on insert queries, because soft-deleted rows are included in unique indexes just like normal rows.
+Using soft deletes with unique indexes can cause conflicts on insert queries because soft-deleted rows are included in unique indexes just like normal rows.

 With some DBMS, you can exclude soft-deleted rows from an index: